East Asia: Regional Studies

 Degree Programs: Full-Time: Free-Standing MA

 The MA in East Asian Regional Studies is designed for those wishing to focus on a social science approach to modern East Asia.
-The program provides interdisciplinary training through intensive exposure to the politics, international relations, modern history, culture, and society of the region with a country or area of focus (e.g., China, Japan, Korea, or Tibet).
+The program provides interdisciplinary training through intensive exposure to the politics, international relations, modern history, culture, and society of the region with a country or area of focus (e.g., China, Japan, Korea, Tibet, or Vietnam).
 The program is tailored to meet the needs of individuals entering professional careers, mid-career professionals, students preparing for entry to doctoral programs, and those pursuing a professional degree, such as the JD or MBA, who want to gain regional expertise.

 Special Admissions Requirements